• Skip to primary navigation

 Love seeing my delicious recipes?
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food and what I’m up to.

-close up of rosemary chicken hearts
+close up of plate of chicken hearts recipe

 Print Recipe